bowtiediguana/lizardos-audit/README.md

 rpm2cpio lizardos/Packages/${file}.rpm | (cd artwork/${file} && cpio -idmv)
 done
 ```
-Inspect all files under the `artwork` directory to confirm they just contain images.
+Inspect all files under the `artwork` directory.
+They are images and simple text makefiles.
+**TODO:** add detailed instructions for extracting the artwork packages from the Qubes ISO with cpio and running a recursive diff.

 ```
 Only in lizardos/repodata: *